nickbadlose/be-nc-news/README.md

 ## Prerequisites

-**You will need sosme form of packet manager to install the necessary tools to use the API, in this README we will be using node packet manager (npm)**
+**You will need some form of packet manager to install the necessary tools to use the API, in this README we will be using node packet manager (npm)**

 If you don't have npm see this link on how to install it: https://www.npmjs.com/get-npm